-Another study found that when the vapor of black pepper oil was inhaled, it provided a respiratory tract sensation, which similar to the experience of smoking, thereby reducing the craving for cigarettes.
-Aromatherapy involving black pepper oil also helps treat the symptoms of nicotine withdrawal such as irritability, impatience, hostility, anxiety, depression, lack of concentration, restlessness, lower heart rate and weight gain.
-This study concluded that respiratory tract sensations are crucial in easing the withdrawal symptoms of smoking.
-Black pepper oil is also effective in treating anxiety and nervous conditions.
+In line with this, one study found that when the vapor of black pepper oil was inhaled, it provided a respiratory tract sensation similar to that of the experience of smoking.
+It hence reduced the craving for cigarettes.
+It was also found to alleviate other withdrawal symptoms such as irritability, impatience, hostility, anxiety, depression, lack of concentration, restlessness, lower heart rate and weight gain.2

 Note: Pregnant women and nursing mothers must consult your physician before using black pepper oil, even if it is for external application.
 Avoid contact with eyes, inner ears, and sensitive areas.